anza-xyz/agave/svm/doc/spec.md

 # System Context

-In this section SVM is represented as a single entity.
+In this section, SVM is represented as a single entity.
 We describe its interfaces to the parts of the Solana Validator external to SVM.

 In the context of Solana Validator the main entity external to SVM is